pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 Always forgive your enemies--nothing annoys them so much.
 --Oscar Wilde

 "My wallpaper and I are fighting a duel to the death.
 One or the other of us has to go."
-Oscar Wilde
+--Oscar Wilde

 "The nice part about being a pessimist is that you are constantly being either proven right or pleasantly surprised. "
 --George F. Will